MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgetelementscount.md

 ## -description

-The **AcxTargetStreamGetElementsCount** function given an ACXTARGETSTREAM object, returns an elements count.
+The **AcxTargetStreamGetElementsCount** function given an ACXTARGETSTREAM object, returns its number of ACX elements.

 ## -parameters

 ### -param TargetStream

-A pointer to the location of an existing ACXTARGETSTREAM object.
+an existing ACXTARGETSTREAM object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns

-Returns an elements count for the requested TargetStream.
+Returns the number of elements for the specified target stream.

 ## -remarks